QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 A full build of project, including downloading the declared dependencies and uploading the build output to the repository manager can be invoked with `mvn clean deploy`.

 #### Repository Management

+We've seen that repositories are the containers for the components provided to our users.
+Creating and managing repositories is an essential part of our Nexus Repository configuration, since it allows us to expose more components to our users.
+It supports proxy repositories, hosted repositories and repository groups in a number of different repository formats.

+> 💡 To manage repositories select the **Repositories** item in the Repository sub menu of the **Administration** menu.

+The binary parts of a repository are stored in **blob stores**, which can be configured by selecting Blob Stores from the Repository sub menu of the Administration menu.

+##### Repository Types

+###### Proxy Repository

+**A repository with the type proxy, also known as a proxy repository, is a repository that is linked to a remote repository**.
+Any request for a component is verified against the local content of the proxy repository.
+If no local component is found, the request is forwarded to the remote repository.
+The component is then retrieved and stored locally in the repository manager, which acts as a cache.
+Subsequent requests for the same component are then fulfilled from the local storage, therefore eliminating the network bandwidth and time overhead of retrieving the component from the remote repository again.

+By default, the repository manager ships with the following configured proxy repositories:

+* **maven-central** This proxy repository accesses the Central Repository, formerly known as Maven Central.
+It is the default component repository built into Apache Maven
+* **nuget.org-proxy** This proxy repository accesses the [NuGet Gallery](https://www.nuget.org/).
+It is the default component repository used by the `nuget` package management tool used for .Net development.

+###### Hosted Repository

+A repository with the type hosted, also known as a hosted repository, is a repository that stores components in the repository manager as the authoritative location for these components.

+By default, the repository manager ships with the following configured hosted repositories:

+* **maven-releases** This hosted repository uses the maven2 repository format with a release version policy.
+It is intended to be the repository where an organization publishes internal releases.
+We can also use this repository for third-party components that are not available in external repositories and can therefore not be retrieved via a configured proxy repository.
+Examples of these components could be commercial, proprietary libraries such as an Oracle JDBC driver that may be referenced by the organization.
+* **maven-snapshots** This hosted repository uses the maven2 repository format with a snapshot version policy.
+It is intended to be the repository where your organization publishes internal development versions, also known as snapshots.